COVID-19 in Nursing Homes: CMS Needs to Continue to Strengthen Oversight of Infection Prevention and Control

 Centers for Medicare & Medicaid Services | The Administrator of CMS should establish minimum infection preventionist training standards.
 (Recommendation 1) |

 HHS concurred with this recommendation.
 In March 2023, HHS said that CMS is continuing its comprehensive review of nursing home infection control, which has a targeted completion date of December 2023.
 In April 2024, CMS said that it has reviewed the existing requirements for infection preventionist training in nursing homes and the agency believes the requirements are appropriate and effective.
 CMS said it does not prescribe the exact amount or type of infection preventionist training that facilities must provide to their staff, but the agency expects nursing homes to provide the training needed to ensure staff have the appropriate skills to do their job.
-CMS said it will continually evaluate the infection preventionist requirements and the need for future updates.
+As recently as November 2024, CMS said it will continually evaluate the infection preventionist requirements and the need for future updates.
 We maintain that establishing minimum infection preventionist training standards remains important.

 |